browserengineering/book/book/text.md

 There's a lot of moving parts to this code.
 First, we measure the width of the text, and store it in `w`.
 We'd normally draw the text at `cursor_x`, so its right end would be at `cursor_x + w`, so we check if that's past the edge of the page.
+If it is, we make space by wrapping to the next line.
 Now we have the location to *start* drawing the word, so we add to the display list; and finally we update `cursor_x` to point to the end of the word.

 There are a few surprises in this code.
 One is that I call `metrics` with an argument; that just returns the named metric directly.
 Also, I